zhufuyi/sponge_doc/en/microservice-development-mysql.md

 **(3) Test the API Interface**

-After writing the specific logic code, execute the following command in the terminal:
+After writing the business logic code, execute the following command in the terminal:

 ```bash
 # Compile and run the service